Titantompa/home-assistant.github.io/source/_components/media_player.samsungtv.markdown

 - JS9000 - State is always "on" and unable to control (but port 8001 *is* open)
 - JS9500 - State is always "on" and unable to control (but port 8001 *is* open)
 - MU6300 - Port set to 8001, `pip3 install websocket-client` must be executed, turning on works, status not working reliably, turning off is not permanent (it comes back on)
+- MU7005 - Unable to see state and unable to control, state is properly detected

 None of the 2014 (H) and 2015 (J) model series (e.g., J5200) will work, since Samsung have used a different (encrypted) type of interface for these.